An in-depth report about the benefits and types of exercise.

 A stress test helps determine the risk for a heart problem resulting from exercise.
-Anyone with a heart condition or history of heart disease should have a stress test before starting an exercise program.
+Anyone with a heart condition or history of heart disease should ask their health care provider about whether to have a stress test before starting an exercise program.
 Some health care professionals also recommend this test before a vigorous exercise program for older people who are sedentary, even in the absence of known or suspected heart disease.
 The test is expensive, however.
-Many providers believe that it is not necessary for older people who start low to moderate intensity exercise such as walking, and have no evident health problems or risk factors.
+Many providers believe that it is not necessary for older people who start low to moderate intensity exercise such as walking and have no evident health problems or risk factors.

 Heart Attack and Sudden Death from Strenuous Exercise